btrfs/btrfs-workflow/patch-submission.md

   https://github.com/cli/cli/releases

 NOTE: You must install this on a box that can open a web browser, because you need to get the 0auth token.
-This is fairly straightforward
+This is fairly straightforward:

 1. Install the gh package.
 2. run `gh auth login`.
 This will launch the browser to the 0auth stuff, follow the prompts.
-3. [OPTIONAL] If you have a headless machine that you do development on, you willl need to copy the 0auth token to this machine.
+3. [OPTIONAL] If you have a headless machine that you do development on, you will need to copy the 0auth token to this machine.
 Copy ~/.config/gh/hosts.yml to the machine you will be using for development.

 ### Git config options

-These should be set irregardless of wether you are going to use the helper scripts, simply copy the contents of configs/gitconfig into your ~/.gitconfig so you get properly formatted emails for submitting.
+These should be set regardless of whether you are going to use the helper scripts, simply copy the contents of configs/gitconfig into your ~/.gitconfig so you get properly formatted emails for submitting.